Hamu111268/ORA_final_project/README.md

         ```

 * We measure the duration time in discret time.

+    - One duration is one step forward for all taxis on the map that have paired passengers.

+    - An episode is completed when all passengers have been sent to their respective destinations.

 * Every passenger is represented as two points, pick-up position and destination.